 And once a month a mobile library came.
 It was run, I think, by the WRVS it was there I discovered the famous five novels.
 I’ve still got one that I perhaps ought to return.

-And there was the Hartly girls.
-The freckle faced Hartly girls.
+And there were the Hartly girls.
+The freckle-faced Hartly girls.
 I really fancied the eldest one, Anne I think she was, we got quite close to a snog on the school bus.
-But after the experience with Janet in the Astra I was a bit worried and it all came to nothing.
-Its one thing to have a physiological reaction in the dimmed lighting of the Astra cinema, it would be quite another in the broad daylight of the school bus, with Fritz keeping his eye on us all.
+But after the experience with Janet in the Astra, I was a bit worried and it all came to nothing.
+It is one thing to have a physiological reaction in the dimmed lighting of the Astra cinema, it would be quite another in the broad daylight of the school bus, with Fritz keeping his eye on us all.

 I eventually signed on for the Army at the great supply depot where my father worked.
 I was fifteen and a half!.
 There was very little else for a service family to consider in the way of work.
 I did have a spell at the NAAFI shop in Rheindalen before I finally left for my Junior Leaders regiment.
 Quite enjoyed that.
-They put me in this small section which sold duty free booze and duty free cigarettes to service families.
-Very busy as service men seemed to drink and awful lot of booze and smoke an enormous amount of cigarettes.
+They put me in this small section which sold duty-free booze and duty-free cigarettes to service families.
+Very busy as servicemen seemed to drink an awful lot of booze and smoke an enormous amount of cigarettes.